 The campaign will run as long as we have the funds and volunteers to run it.
 Please contribute to this initiative with anything you can do or give.

 5 Sugarwise partners

-Local authorities are invited to contact us to discuss their interest in becoming a Sugarwise City/County etc., Our certification for local authorities is comprehensive and we will guide you through all the stages you need to go through for a credible certification that is of a high standard that people can trust.
+Local government bodies are invited to contact us to discuss their interest in becoming a Sugarwise City/County etc., Our certification is comprehensive and we will guide you through all the stages you need to go through for a credible certification that is of a high standard that people can trust.

 5.2 How can schools help deliver this campaign?